nexendrie/nexendrie/INSTALL.md

 Auto install
 ------------

 After cloning the repository, you have to install the dependencies and create certain folders, local configuration file and database with basic data.
 You can do that manually but a tool called [Phing] (https://www.phing.info) can make it easier for you.
 Just download it and run *install-dev* task.
-After running it you can skip to part Database.
+After running it you can skip to part Web server.

 Creating folders
 ----------------